wangziqi2013/wangziqi2013.github.io/_posts/2019-01-09- black-box-concurrent-data-structures-for-numa-architectures.markdown

 infrequently.
 After synchronizing with the global log, the combiner thread then proceeds to the local flat combing stage, and applies local changes as described in the previous paragraph.

+Always acquiring the local mutex even for read-only operations is detrimental to performance, because threads are unnecessarily serialized even when they do not conflict physically.
+In addition, read-only threads can always read from the locally stored consistent instance of the data structure.
+We next describe how NR optimizes read-only operations using reader-writer lock and local read possibilities.